ground-creative/openvoice-api-python/README.md

 source myenv/bin/activate  # Use myenv\Scripts\activate on Windows

 # Now your venv is activated, and you can install packages
-pip install -r requirements.txt  # if you have a requirements file
+pip install -r requirements.txt  # install dependencies

 # Run the server
 python3 app.py